AdaCore/RecordFlux/tests/README.md

 ### Adding a feature

 Adding a feature should be complemented by these tests (at least):
-- Add a corresponding unit test (e.g. if the new feature is in the session generator, add a unit test in `tests/unit/generator/generator_test.py`)
+- Add a corresponding unit test (e.g. if the new feature is in the state machine generator, add a unit test in `tests/unit/generator/generator_test.py`)
 - If related to code generation, add a test which exercises the feature in `tests/feature`)

 Integration testing ensures that different components of RecordFlux work together seamlessly.
 An integration test is required if a functionality is added or changed that depends on the interaction of multiple components (e.g., parsing of a specification and subsequent validation of the model).